 - Design and development of the FOTA management server interface and other GUIs to build/schedule/deploy/manage the update package.

 - Design and development of the interface (GUI) to build/schedule/deploy/manage the update package.

 - Tracking as well as reporting the successful instances of firmware updates.

-- Integration of Firmware Rollback mechanism to mitigate any failure or bug detected during the FOTA/OTA update.
+- Integration of Firmware Rollback mechanism to mitigate any failure or bug detected during Over the Air update.